anshumansingh/SQLNotes/08-schema-design1.md

 For m:m cardinalities, create a new table called a **mapping table** or **lookup table** which stores the ids of both tables according to their associations.

+And the corner case is that Sparse Relation: where not every entity is related which is a column in that table is having a lot of nulls which is a memory waste.
+So if we find any such things in any of the above cardinality then build a Mapping table or lookup table for such columns.

 For example, for tables `orders` and `products` in previous quiz have m:m cardinality.
 So, we will create a new table `orders_products` to accomodate the relation between order ids and products ids.

 `orders_products`